-Material Federal Income Tax Consequences to Stockholders-The Merger (see page 54)
+Material Federal Income Tax Consequences to Stockholders-The Merger (see page 55)

-The merger, the conversion of your class A and class B common stock into new class A preferred stock, and the public offering will generally not be taxable transactions for you for federal income tax purposes.
+The merger, the conversion of your class A and class B common stock into new class A preferred stock, and the public offering will not be taxable transactions for you for federal income tax purposes.

-Material Federal Income Tax Consequences to Stockholders-The Special Dividend (see page 55)
+Material Federal Income Tax Consequences to Stockholders-The Special Dividend (see page 56)

-The special dividend will constitute a taxable dividend for federal income tax purposes to the extent it is paid from current or accumulated earnings and profits, as determined under federal income principles.
-Any dividends in excess of earnings and profits may be treated as a nontaxable return of capital or as a gain realized on the sale or disposition of your new class A preferred stock.
+The special dividend should constitute a taxable dividend for federal income tax purposes to the extent it is paid from current or accumulated earnings and profits, as determined under federal income principles.
+Any dividends in excess of earnings and profits may be treated as a nontaxable return of capital or as a gain realized on the sale or disposition of your Old SAIC common stock.

-Accounting Treatment (see page 56)
+Accounting Treatment (see page 57)